Whakatāne District Council said there is a high likelyhood coastal areas of Ōhope, including West End, will need to be evacuated tomorrow.

 West End residents would have until 5pm Saturday to re-locate and a road block would be in place following this until daylight Monday.

-Council warn there is also a high likelyhood a Local State of Emergency will be declared tomorrow morning, which would allow teams to close areas, evacuate people and get resources to repsond to the event.
+Council warn there is also a high likelyhood a Local State of Emergency will be declared tomorrow morning, which would allow teams to close areas, evacuate people and get resources to respond to the event.

 It said this is to ensure Council staff can take decisive action to keep people safe.